Aleksandar Sedlar

-Aleksandar Sedlar (Александар Седлар; born 13 December 1991) is a Serbian footballer who plays for Spanish club Deportivo Alavés.
+Aleksandar Sedlar (Александар Седлар; born 13 December 1991) is a Serbian professional footballer for Persian Gulf Pro League club Tractor.
 He can play as a wide or central midfielder, and in defense as a centre or full-back.

 Sedlar has started his career as a midfielder, but affirmed himself as a centre-back playing with Metalac Gornji Milanovac.

-Career
+Club career

 Early career

 Born in Novi Sad, Sedlar passed the youth school of FK Vojvodina.
 He started his senior career playing with local clubs Borac and Indeks.
 Later he moved in the Serbian League Vojvodina club, Veternik, where he made 14 appearances for the 2011–12 season.

 Metalac Gornji Milanovac

 2012–13 season

 Sedlar joined Metalac for the 2012–13 season.
 He made 21 appearances in the Serbian First League and also played in 2 cup matches.

 2013–14 season

 For the difference of previous season, while he played mostly as a midfielder, Sedlar got the new role, and in new season, he was used usually as a defender.
-Sometimes, he also was moved to left-back position while he has played as a midfielder, so positions in defense were no strage for him.
+Sometimes, he also was moved to left-back position while he has played as a midfielder, so positions in defense were not strange for him.
 Later, he was rotated on centre-back position, but he was not the first choice, so he made only 3 league caps and one cup match for the autumn half of season.
 After changing coach, formation was changed too, and Metalac was playing with 3 centre-backs for the better part of spring half-season.
 Sedlar played all matches in that period, and his position was something like Emre Can's in Liverpool for 2014–15 season.
 He made total 20 appearances until the end of season, including 18 league, 1 cup, and 1 play-off match.